Frequently asked questions

 Students 18 years of age or under

-Canadians citizen 18 years of age or under who travel with a school or are a part of a group trip, under adults supervision and with their parents or tutor approval have to show a citizen proof : original Birth certificate signed by the registrar of civil status.
-For more details, you may wish to consult the Government of Canada’s website.
+Canadians citizen 18 years of age or under who travel with a school or are a part of a group trip, under adults supervision and with their parents or tutor approval have to show a citizen proof : original Birth certificate (or a copy) signed by the registrar of civil status.
+For more details and updated information, you may wish to consult the US Customs’s website.

 **Strongly recommended: parental agreement

 NEW: IT IS ALSO RECOMMENDED TO PREPARE A LIST OF PASSENGERS WITH THE PARENTS’S PHONE NUMBERS

 - meat (beef canned food, poultry, pork), goat cheese, fruits, vegetables, plants, dangerous items (weapons, knives), drugs